ykleinman/omnicalc/README.md

 http://omnicalc-target.herokuapp.com/

-It is a collection of calculators that do various things; count the number of words in a block of text, the monthly payment for a loan, etc. Over time, we may add more and more calculators if we feel like it (if you have a suggestion for a calculator you think we should add, please let me know).
+It is a collection of calculators that do various things; count the number of words in a block of text, the monthly payment for a loan, etc. Over time, we may add more and more calculators if we feel like it (if you have a suggestion for a calculator you think we should add, please let us know).

 ## Setup

 You'll find a brief Getting Started video in Canvas under Pages > Additional Videos. **Read the instructions below carefully also.**

- 1. **First fork** this repo, and *then* clone **your fork** to your computer.
+ 1. Clone this repo, and **then create a branch for your work**.
  1. Navigate to the folder you downloaded in Terminal.
- 1. Open up the entire folder in Sublime.
+ 1. Open up the entire folder in Atom.
  1. In Terminal,

         bundle install

- 1. **If you receive an error on the `bundle install`, let me know right away.**
+ 1. **If you receive an error on the `bundle install`, let us know right away.**
  1. Once that is complete,

         rails server

  1. If the server doesn't start up successfully, you probably have an old app running somewhere.
 Find the old window or tab and close it.
 Then try `rails server` from within the `omnicalc` folder again.
  1. Once the server has successfully started up, in Chrome, go to [http://localhost:3000](http://localhost:3000).
- 1. If all went well, you should see the New Word Count form. **If not, let me know right away.**
+ 1. If all went well, you should see the New Word Count form. **If not, let us know right away.**
  1. Type in some text and submit the form.
  1. On the results page, you will currently see just a bunch of placeholders.
- 1. In Sublime, find the `/app/controllers/calculations_controller.rb` file.
+ 1. In Atom, find the `/app/controllers/calculations_controller.rb` file.
  1. Locate the part of the file that looks like this:

         def word_count